Corey Dickerson Player Props: Nationals vs. Dodgers

-After going 2-for-4 with a double and an RBI in his last game, Corey Dickerson and the Washington Nationals face the Los Angeles Dodgers (who will start Bobby Miller) at 9:10 PM ET on Monday.
+Corey Dickerson -- 1-for-3 with a double in his last game -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on May 30 at 10:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Royals.
+In his previous appearance, he went 1-for-3 with a double against the Dodgers.

 Corey Dickerson Game Info & Props vs. the Dodgers